• Skip to primary navigation

 I also wanted to provide bit more information about the ingredients I use in my recipes:

-• For baking spread, I always use Stork as I find I get the best results - especially with buttercream.
-This of course comes down to personal preference in terms of taste, and many people prefer real butter for their buttercream, which works great in my recipes too!
+• For baking spread, I always use Stork as I find I get the best results when making cakes and cupcakes.
+However I prefer real butter when making brownies, cookies, buttercream, blondies, millionaire's shortbread etc.

 • For vanilla extract, Nielsen Massey is the best quality, however many other supermarkets and brands have excellent quality extracts too.
 Just make sure not to use vanilla essence as it has a synthetic flavour.